There are two types of split refrigeration systems used in wine cellars: conventional split systems and A/C split systems.

-Conventional split refrigeration systems, like those made by CellarPro Cooling Systems, are specifically designed for wine storage applications.
-Conventional split systems use condensing units with single-speed compressors and thermostatic expansion valves that are located in the evaporators, and are designed specifically for use in wine cellars and wine storage applications.
+Conventional split refrigeration systems, like those made by CellarPro, are specifically designed for wine storage applications.
+They use condensing units with single-speed compressors and thermostatic expansion valves that are located in the evaporators, and are designed for use in wine cellars and wine storage applications.

 In contrast, home air conditioning systems that are modified for use in wine cellars are called A/C split systems.
 Unlike conventional split systems, A/C split systems use variable-speed compressors and electronic expansion valves that are located in the condensing units.